kufr ko iimaaN kiye hue-saadhu raam aarzu sahaaranpuri

 1.long time 2.friend, beloved 3.guest 4.adornment 5.house, sanctuary 6.jugular vein

-Here ‘rag-e-jaaN’ – jugular vein represents life itself and the ‘hariim-e rag-e-jaaN’ is the heart.
+Here ‘rag-e-jaaN’ – jugular vein represents the pulsation of life and the ‘hariim-e rag-e-jaaN’ is the heart.
 Thus, it has been a long time since I have hosted/entertained the beloved and adorned the heart to receive her (or adorned the heart with her presence).
+Ghalib writes-

 2